massyfigini/HashnodeBlog/ckwqmpuyf011e3is10l9obot6.md

 ## Send an email with Azure Data Factory through Azure Logic App

-If you have worked with SQL Server Integration Service and now you are starting work with his nephew Azure Data Factory, it can be strange that you can't find a "Send Email Task" you surely have used for send email when, for example, the task has succeded or failed.
+If you have worked with SQL Server Integration Service and now you are starting work with his nephew Azure Data Factory, it can be strange that you can't find a "Send Email Task" you surely have used to send emails when, for example, the task has succeded or failed.

-But it's really easy to configure a Logic App that send an email, and then integrate it in your ADF pipeline.
+But it's really easy to configure a Logic App to send an email, and then integrate it in your ADF pipeline.

 In this demo I assume you have already configured an Azure Data Factory and you want only to add a send email task to your pipeline at the end of it.
 <br><br>